Design Matters: Format

 Design Matters is hosted by Debbie Millman and features personable, in-depth conversational interviews with "industry-leading graphic designers, educators, authors, change agents and thinkers".
 Episodes are published approximately 30 times a year and generally range in length from 25 to 60 minutes.
 The show ends with the signature tagline, "And remember: We can talk about making a difference, we can make a difference, or we can do both."

 History

 The podcast began in 2005 as an internet talk radio show airing on the Voice America Radio Network.
-After the first 100 episodes, Design Matters began to be published by Design Observer, a website devoted to a range of design topics.
-There are now close to 300 episodes available.
+After the first 100 episodes, Design Matters began to be published by Design Observer, a design website.
+In September 2020, it was announced that Design Matters would be joining the TED podcast family.

+Awards

+As of January 2023, Design Matters has won 11 podcast industry honors and 4 wins, including the 2023 Webby for Best Creativity and Marketing Podcast.
+The show has also been named an iTunes Best Podcast of the Year (2015).
 In 2011, Design Matters won a Cooper Hewitt National Design Award.
-In 2015, it was named one of iTunes Best Podcasts of 2015.

-In September 2020, it was announced that Design Matters would be joining the TED podcast family.